BMS64/ASPNET/README.md

+## Description
-Description: An online marketplace that facilitates the buying and selling of products, incorporating features like user registration, product listing, secure transactions, and order tracking.
+An online marketplace that facilitates the buying and selling of products, incorporating features like user registration, product listing, secure transactions, and order tracking.

 Features:
   User authentication and profiles.